egovernments/DIGIT-Frontend/health/micro-ui/web/micro-ui-internals/packages/modules/campaign-manager/README.md

 2. Create Data: Validates and creates resource details of type facility,user and boundary.

-3. Update Date change
+3. Update Date
-    > -Provides a screen to change the campaign and cycle start date and end date.
+    > -Provides a screen to change the campaign and cycle start and end dates.
-    > -Date can be change within boundary level or project level based on the MDMS config
+    > -Dates can be changed within boundary level or project level based on the MDMS config

 4. View Timeline